mdvsh/e-lite-section-4/README.md

 a simple Node.js program which takes in a GitHub username via a command line argument and fetches the given user’s repositories.

 ## Exercise 3

+a simple Express.js server which greets the user.